 - The Swanage School recognises that children's welfare is paramount.
-Good safeguarding, child protection practice and securing good outcomes for children relies on a positive, open and honest working partnerships with parents/carers. - Whilst we may, in exceptional circumstances need to make referrals to Children's Social Care without prior consultation with parents, we will make every effort to maintain a positive working relationship with them whilst fulfilling our duties to protect children. - Children will be given an explanation, appropriate to their age and understanding of what action is being taken on their behalf and why. - We will endeavour to preserve the privacy, dignity and right to confidentiality of the child and parents/carers whilst discharging our statutory duties as a school. - The Designated Safeguarding Lead will determine which members of staff 'need to know' personal information for the purpose of supporting and protecting the child on the principle of those working directly with children will need to know, in accordance with our Data Protection Policy. - Staff will not be enabled to share this information further without the expressed permission of the DSL.
+Effective safeguarding, child protection practice and securing good outcomes for children relies on a positive, open and strong partnerships between School, parents/carers, and external safeguarding agencies - Whilst we aim to work collaboratively with parents and carers, there may be exceptional circumstances where we are required to make referrals to Children's Social Care without prior consultation.
+In such cases, we will continue to engage positively with families while ensuring our legal duty to protect children is fulfilled. - Children will be given an explanation, appropriate to their age and understanding of what action is being taken on their behalf and why. - We will endeavour to preserve the privacy, dignity and right to confidentiality of the child and parents/carers whilst discharging our statutory duties as a school. - The DSL will determine which members of staff 'need to know' specific safeguarding information to provide the necessary support and protection for the child, in line with our Data Protection Policy. - Staff must not share any safeguarding information beyond those who need to know, unless they have the expressed permission of the DSL, or are required to do so by law.